-An occasional licence authorises the sale of alcohol on premises that are not licensed premises.
+An Occasional Licence authorises the sale of alcohol on premises that are not licensed premises.

-A member's club can also use an occasional licence to authorise the sale of alcohol on their premises for members of the public, in addition to club members and their bona fide guests.
-This relates to events organised by the Member's Club.
+NOTE: A Member's Club may also use an occasional licence to authorise the sale of alcohol on their premises to allow members of the public to be admitted to an event, in addition to club members and their bona fide guests.
+This only relates to events organised by the Member's Club itself.